martinboller/greenbone-gmp-scripts/README.md

 ### list-reports.gmp.py ###
 **Lists all reports that have specified status**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket list-reports.gmp.py *Status*
-- where status is "Requested", "Queued", "Interrupted", "Running", "Stop Requested", "Stopped", or "Done"
+- where status is "All", "Requested", "Queued", "Interrupted", "Running", "Stop Requested", "Stopped", or "Done"
 - Case matters, so "Done" or "Stopped" will work while "done" or "stopped" will not.
+- Script now shows, in percentage, how far the scan/report is.
 - There are no reports generated before at least one scan task has been started.  <br/><br/>

 ### list-scanner-configs.gmp.py ###